Frequent Questions About 3D, 4D & HD Ultrasound

 What is an elective prenatal ultrasound?

 We offer elective 2D, 3D & 4D prenatal ultrasounds to provide a proactive, positive bonding experience for the mother, father and family members with the unborn baby.
 Realistic surface images provide a connection between the parents and baby that can be beneficial to the whole family.
 A medical, diagnostic ultrasound should have already been performed to assess the gestational age of the fetus and to evaluate for fetal anomalies, as well as the basic components of fetal anatomy.

 Does this take the place of an ultrasound at my doctor’s office?

 ABSOLUTELY NOT!
-Women seeking an elective prenatal ultrasound with Here is Baby must already be receiving treatment with a healthcare provider for prenatal care and have already undergone a medical, diagnostic ultrasound ordered by their provider to confirm their due date, screen for fetal anomalies, and to look for any other pregnancy related issues.
-Your imaging session at Here is Baby is strictly an elective ultrasound.
+Women seeking an elective prenatal ultrasound with One Like Me must already be receiving treatment with a healthcare provider for prenatal care and have already undergone a medical, diagnostic ultrasound ordered by their provider to confirm their due date, screen for fetal anomalies, and to look for any other pregnancy related issues.
+Your imaging session at One Like Me is strictly an elective ultrasound.
 We demonstrate and document only the existence of a heart beat.
 Please note, at no time is this elective experience to be confused with, or used in place of, a diagnostic ultrasound.

 Is it safe?
 Are there any risks to me, or my baby?